 This is often used as a descent route for Deseret Peak and can also be used as an ascent route.
 It goes along the north ridge of the peak and then heads east.
 It is an easy hike for a mile or so and then begins a steep descent down a glacial headwall.
 The route continues north along the ridge for two miles.
 You will pass two saddles that give you excellent views into Dry Lake Basin.
 It is tempting to use some of these saddles to descend gullies into the basin but they are steep and full of loose talus.
 Pockets Peak, 10,129 feet, is a nice bonus peak that you can add to your hike which is located south of Pockets Fork Saddle.
 The trail will start heading east, crosses a pass, and then descends for 0.5 mile when you will reach another trail junction.
 Turn right and this route will take you back to the trailhead.
 The loop up South Willow Creek and down the Pockets Fork trail is about 8.4 miles round trip.

-Twin Couloirs - (Snow Route / Class 3)
+Twin Couloirs - (Snow Route / Ski Class 3)

-The Twin Couloirs are for people looking for a something different than the standard routes up Deseret Peak.
+The Twin Couloirs are for people looking for a something more challenging and different than the standard routes up Deseret Peak.
 The couloirs are located southeast of the summit of Deseret Peak.
 They face toward the north and are easily identified.
-There is a long rock rib that separates the two couloirs which are not far from each other.
+A long rock rib separates the two couloirs which are not far from each other.
 They are referred to as West Twin Couloir and East Twin Couloir and may contain snow from winter through early summer.
 These couloirs offer over 1,000 feet of climbing and they are often skied.
 After the snow melts the couloirs hold steep talus and scree.
 A route page was added by Ed F.

 South & North Willow Peaks - 10,685 feet - (Class 2)

 Some of you may be interested in hiking to two unofficially named peaks located on the ridge north of Deseret Peak.
 They are commonly referred to as North Willow Peak and South Willow Peak.
 North Willow is Peak 10,521 and South Willow is Peak 10,685.
-The Wasatch Mountain Club has nicknamed them North Medina Peak and South Medina Peak.
+These two peaks may also be referred to as North Medina Peak and South Medina Peak, a name that was mentioned by the Wasatch Mountain Club.
 You can combine them with a day hike of Deseret Peak from the Pockets Fork route.

 Deseret Peak is located in Wasatch-Cache National Forest